 The Weapon Systems Acquisition Reform Act (WSARA) of 2009 included important changes designed in part to address this problem.
-A major change in governance was the designation of the Director, Cost Assessment and Program Evaluation (DCAPE)-a Senate-confirmed position-as responsible not only for formulating AoA guidance but also for the performance of the analysis.
+A major change in governance was the designation of the director, cost assessment and program evaluation (DCAPE)-a Senate-confirmed position-as responsible not only for formulating AoA guidance but also for the performance of the analysis.
 This responsibility includes the authority to reject or redirect an AoA.

-WSARA specifies that the AoA study guidance promulgated by DCAPE should ensure the "full consideration of possible trade-offs among cost, schedule, and performance objectives."
-By implication, "proper consideration of tradeoffs includes ensuring ... that a range of sufficiently different alternatives are examined."
-12
+WSARA (2009) specifies that the AoA study guidance promulgated by the DCAPE should ensure the "full consideration of possible trade-offs among cost, schedule, and performance objectives."
+By implication, "proper consideration of tradeoffs includes ensuring ... that a range of sufficiently different alternatives are examined" (Husband & Kaspersen, 2012, p.
+9).

-To help discharge these responsibilities during AoA execution, CAPE typically establishes a senior advisory group (SAG) that includes the Office of the Under Secretary for Acquisition, Technology, and Logistics (AT&L) as well as Joint Staff and service representatives.
+To help discharge these responsibilities during AoA execution, the DCAPE typically establishes a senior advisory group (SAG) that includes the office of the under secretary of

+ACQUISITION RESEARCH PROGRAM: CREATING SYNERGY FOR INFORMED CHANGE defense for acquisition, technology, and ogistics (AT&L), as well as Joint Staff and Service representatives.
 In theory, the SAG provides a mechanism for users, analysts, and overseers to adjust AoA scope during execution if necessary.

 Implementation of WSARA has been accompanied by a push to shorten AoA timelines.
-The typical duration of a pre-WSARA AoA has been variously estimated at 16 to 24 months.
-13 In contrast, several stakeholders interviewed for this project cited 6 to 9 months as the current goal.
-This shortening of AoA timelines will have significant impacts-both positive and negative-on the problem of AoA scope; these are discussed further in the section titled Why are Some AoAs Poorly Scoped?
+The typical duration of a pre-WSARA AoA has been variously estimated at 16-24 months.3 In contrast, several stakeholders interviewed for this project cited 6-9 months as the current goal.
+This shortening of AoA timelines will have significant impacts-both positive and negative-on the problem of AoA scope; these are discussed further in the section titled Why Are Some AoAs Poorly Scoped?